Dharun235/RA_2025/Documentation of work.md

 # **19/08/2025**
 - Worked from 9-15.
 - Web scraping of all the pepper related documents is on procress and have to upload in outlook folder shared by Ilaria and to be continued on friday.

+# **22/08/2025**
+- Worked from 9-12.
+- Web scraping of all the pepper related documents is on procress and have to upload in outlook folder shared by Ilaria.
+Have to update few more websites.
 ---